Put Aside Embarrassment and Put an End to Urinary Incontinence

-Stress incontinence, she explains, is most frequently the result of weakened pelvic floor muscles that make it harder to close the urethra, the tube that keeps urine in the bladder.
+Stress incontinence is often the result of weakened pelvic floor muscles that make it harder for your urethra (the tube that keeps urine in the bladder) to close.

 Urge incontinence—the "gotta-go-right-now" feeling—is common in post-menopausal women.
-It can be temporary or long term.
-Characterized by the sudden urge to urinate that leads to either urinary leakage or the fear of urinary leakage—urge incontinence may also accompany neurological disorders such as cerebral palsy, multiple sclerosis or Parkinson's disease.
+It can be temporary or long-term.
+Characterized by the sudden urge to pee that leads to either urine leakage or the fear of urine leakage—urge incontinence may also accompany neurological disorders such as cerebral palsy, multiple sclerosis, or Parkinson's disease.

 Urinary incontinence treatments

-Other stress incontinence treatments include physical therapy, bladder training and the use of devices such as vaginal pessaries and urethral inserts, both of which are intended to lift and support the urethra.
-The injection of materials intended to "bulk up" the area surrounding the urethra is another option.
+Other stress incontinence treatments include physical therapy, bladder training, and the use of a device called a vaginal pessary, which lifts and supports the urethra.
+Another option involves injecting materials to "bulk up" the area surrounding the urethra.

-Physical therapy, bladder training and vaginal devices are also options for treating urge incontinence, as are electrical and nerve stimulation, oral medications and Botox injections.
-Dr. Maccarone recommends therapy in which a "pacemaker” is implanted in the buttocks and delivers mild electrical pulses to the nerves that control the bladder and surrounding muscles.
+Physical therapy, bladder training, and vaginal devices are also options for treating urge incontinence, as are electrical and nerve stimulation, oral medications, and Botox injections.
+Another recommended therapy involves implanting a "pacemaker" into the buttocks that delivers mild electrical pulses to the nerves that control the bladder and surrounding muscles.

 Urinary incontinence is NOT something you need to live with.
 It's treatable with therapies that eliminate both discomfort and inconvenience.